Babyhamsta/Yoable/README.md

 - **Customizable UI** - Light/Dark theme and customizable label appearance.
 - **Crosshair Overlay** - Align annotations with precision.
 - **Adjustable AI Confidence** - Set detection confidence thresholds for better accuracy.
 - **Auto Updates** - Get the latest features and fixes with built-in update checks.
-(Can be disabled via settings, updates will show change log on next launch.)
+(Can be disabled via settings)
+- **Project Support** - Yoable can create and save projects so you can pick back up where you left off.

 ## 📥 Installation